Burnout &

 -

-Difficulty focusing or making decisions
+Difficulty sustaining focus or making decisions

-Irritability, low patience, or emotional reactivity
+Increased irritability, low patience, or emotional reactivity

-Trouble winding down or switching out of “work mode”
+Trouble winding down or switching out of work mode

 Burnout is a signal, not a personal failure.